biomed-AI/CellFM-torch/README.md

-# CellFM-torch
+# torch-cellfm

 This project is a PyTorch reimplementation and migration of the original CellFM model, supporting loading of the original 80M MindSpore pre-trained weights for downstream tasks.

 ## Project Overview

- `CellFM-torch` provides a faithful PyTorch version of CellFM, making it easier for the community to train and deploy the model using the mainstream PyTorch framework.
+ `torch-cellfm` provides a faithful PyTorch version of CellFM, making it easier for the community to train and deploy the model using the mainstream PyTorch framework.

 **Key Features:**